wimrijnders/V3DLib/Doc/Examples.md

 }
 ```

-This simple solution will spend a lot of time blocked on the memory subsystem, waiting for
-vector loads and stores to complete.
+This simple solution will spend a lot of time blocking on the memory subsystem, waiting for vector loads and stores to complete.
-To get good performance on a QPU, it is desirable to overlap memory access with computation, and
+To get good performance on a QPU, it is desirable to overlap memory access with computation;
-the current `V3DLib` compiler is not clever enough to do this automatically (TODO!).
+the current `V3DLib` version is not good at this yet (TODO!).
-We can however solve the problem manually, using *non-blocking* load and store operations.
+*Non-blocking* load and store operations, however, can be added explicitly.

 ### Vector version 2: non-blocking loads and stores